2i2i/whitepaper/README.md

 Given the previous max $\sum\mathcal{I}-1$ number of bids $[B_n,\ldots,B_m]$ with $0\le m-n<\sum\mathcal{I}-1$, we want to choose the next bid $B_\text{next}$.

-First, we choose the next bid category as the category that brings our realized importance closer($\Delta$[^distance]) to the target importance as set by the seller.
+First, we choose the next bid category as the category that brings our realized importance [closer](https://github.com/2i2i/whitepaper/blob/main/Notes.md#distance) to the target importance as set by the seller.

 Calculate the realized importance $\hat{\mathcal{I}}$ including an assumed next bid category $\text{BC}(B_\text{next})$: